Research chemical

-Research chemicals are chemical substances used by scientists for medical and scientific research purposes.
+Research chemicals are chemical substances which scientists use for medical and scientific research purposes.
 One characteristic of a research chemical is that it is for laboratory research use only; a research chemical is not intended for human or veterinary use.
-This distinction is required on the labels of research chemicals, and is what exempts them from regulation under parts 100-740 in Title 21 of the Code of Federal Regulations (21CFR).
+In the United States, this distinction is required on the labels of research chemicals and exempts them from regulation under parts 100-740 in Title 21 of the Code of Federal Regulations (21CFR).

 Background

-Pharmacological research chemicals

-Research chemicals are fundamental in the development of novel pharmacotherapies.
-Common medical laboratory uses include in vivo and animal testing to determine therapeutic value, toxicology testing by contract research organizations to determine drug safety, and analysis by drug test and forensic toxicology labs for the purposes of evaluating human exposure.
-Many pharmacologically active chemicals are sold online under the guise of "research chemicals," when in reality they are untested designer drugs that are being sold for recreational use despite the compounds' transitional or unclear legal status.

 Agricultural research chemicals

-Research agrochemicals are created and evaluated to select effective substances for use in commercial off-the-shelf end-user products.
+Research agrochemicals are created and evaluated to select effective substances for commercial off-the-shelf end-user products.
 Many research agrochemicals are never publicly marketed.
 Agricultural research chemicals often use sequential code names.